Net-Maker/QMAT/README.md

 One can load the *.ma file using **Blender** with an open-sourced [blender-mat-addon](https://github.com/songshibo/blender-mat-addon).

 ## Q&A
-1. For MacOS, resolving `clang: error: unsupported option ‘-fopenmp’`:
+1. For MacOS, resolving `clang: error: unsupported option '-fopenmp'`:

 The problem is that **AppleClang** does not support `-fopenmp`, one should use brew's 'llvm'.